Timber Mills & Companies That Buy Trees For Lumber Near Me

 • New York and Pennsylvania: Gutchess Lumber

-• Northwest region (Washington, Oregon): Cascade Hardwood
+• Northwest part (Washington, Oregon): Cascade Hardwood

 • Southeast region (North Carolina, South Carolina, Virginia, Tennessee, Georgia, Alabama, and Florida): Canal Wood

-• Western U.S.: Sierra Pacific Industries
+• Western US: Sierra Pacific Industries

 Conclusion